anjakovacevic/Smoke-Detection-Kaggle/README.md

 ### 3 Classification
 #### 3.1 Train-Test Split
 The dataset was divided in such a way that 30% of the data was used for testing, while the remaining portion was used for training.
-This resulted in 59,729 rows in the training set and 25,599 rows in the test set.

 #### 3.2 Data Scaling
 Data scaling is a preprocessing step that aims to bring all features to a similar scaled value.
 For this project, the MinMaxScaler() function was used.
 The working principle is as follows: